-In the first two parts of the “Oh baby, baby” series, I talked about furniture and items for the nursery and our key takeaways from setting that up and shared my experience with regard to the stroller/buggy and car seat.
-In this post (part 3), I want to talk about baby care products.
+In the first two parts of the “Oh baby, baby” series, I talked about furniture and items for the nursery as well as our key takeaways from setting that up and I shared our experience with regard to strollers/buggies and car seats.
+In this post (part 3), I would like to talk about baby care products.
 Check below for my list of must-have essentials (including links to my favorite products) and a list of do-NOT-need recommendations.

 A remarkably high number of baby care products are one-use-only and can thus drain the family wallet, and it is obviously wasteful for the environment.
 A lot of times, the same products could just as easily be acquired as a non-disposable (washable) version, which might also be less stressful for your baby’s skin.
 And this makes sense, since there are only a few challenges with baby care that a washer and dryer combo can’t solve to your absolute satisfaction.
-Besides the most common example of washable diapers, this also goes for diaper-changing mats to lay on the changing pad so your baby is feeling nice and comfortable while lying there butt-naked, and also to absorb moisture.
+Besides the most common example of washable diapers, this also goes for diaper-changing mats to lay on the changing pad so your baby is feeling nice, cozy and comfortable while lying there butt-naked, and also to absorb moisture.
 So make sure to stock up on a reasonable number of cotton mats that are robust enough to withstand millions of washing cycles.
+But don’t waste your money on the dispossable ones.

 Speaking of pads, for whenever you leave your house with your baby, I strongly recommend a portable changing station, as you never know where you will be when you have to change your baby’s diapers nor how clean it will there.
-Even if there happens to be a changing table where you are in that moment.
+Even if there happens to be a changing table where you are in that moment, who really knows how hygenic it is.
 I wouldn’t want to be without ours.
-It’s a diaper changing bag that double functions as a pad.
+It’s a diaper changing bag that double functions as a pad and can hold all your baby care stuff while you are out and about.

-If you opt for disposable diapers, I recommend the Amazon Prime Diaper subscription (if available in your country).
+If you opt for disposable diapers, I recommend the Amazon Prime diaper subscription (if available in your country).
 You will go through so many of them that it doesn’t make much sense to get only one or two packs every time you go to the grocery store.
 And Amazon kindly offers packages that last you half or even an entire month.
-Don’t forget a baby, especially a newborn, gets through approximately eight diapers a day.
-That’s a whole lot of diapers… (240 in a month, hence why some opt for washable diapers)
+Don’t forget, a baby, especially a newborn, gets through approximately eight diapers a day.
+That’s a whole lot of diapers… (240 in a month, hence why some opt for washables).

-With wipes there are two general options: scented versus non-scented versions.
-While it might be enticing to buy something with a nice and fresh smell to it, keep in mind that this smell is usually an artificial addition to the wipe/diaper/etc. and that there is actually no real need for a baby butt to smell like a field of spring flowers.
+With wipes there are two general options: scented versus non-scented.
+While it might be enticing to buy something with a nice and fresh smell to it, keep in mind that this smell is usually an artificial addition and that there is actually no real need for a baby butt to smell like a field of spring flowers.
 Moreover, it might do your baby more harm than good, as its very sensitive skin might get irritated from the ingredients.
-As it will by using wet wipes, so rather go for dry ones and a bowl of water to wet them.
-So rather opt for neutral options and if your newborn’s skin does end up being red and irritated, add chamomile tea (or black tea for that matter) to a bowl of water and use a cotton cloth aka dry wipes to clean your baby with it.
+As it will by using wet wipes by the way, so rather go for dry ones and a bowl of water to wet them.
+This approach is also what most midwives and hospitals will recommend to you as well, despite the abundance of wet wipes in stores.
+So rather opt for neutral, dry options and if your newborn’s skin does end up being red and irritated, add chamomile tea (or black tea for that matter) to the bowl of water and use a cotton cloth aka dry wipes to clean your baby with it.
 You do, however, want a good butt cream against the inevitable diaper rashes.

 A last word on diaper changing: I strongly recommend investing in a high quality diaper disposal system to keep the odor as minimal as possible.
 Realistically no one carries a dirty diaper outside to the trash bin every time, especially not at night.
 A small poll amongst friends and family revealed the Angelcare diaper disposal system to be everyone’s absolute favorite.
 We also have the Angelcare Sound Monitor, as it is one with the lowest radio wave emissions available on the market.
 So overall a brand we have quickly learned to love.